Potential PhD projects: Gravitational Wave Astrophysics

 Supervisor: Prof Alberto Vecchio (Email: av[at]star.sr.bham.ac.uk)

 Projects are available to use LIGO/Virgo data to characterise the properties of black holes and neutron stars in binary systems, and the behaviour of extreme space-times.
-The gravitational-wave instruments LIGO and Virgo will re-start observations at improve sensitivity at the end of 2022 and are expected to observe hundreds of binary systems of black holes and neutron stars over the next few years.
+The gravitational-wave instruments LIGO and Virgo will have re-started observations at improved sensitivity in mid 2023 and are expected to observe hundreds of binary systems of black holes and neutron stars over the next few years.
 The project will focus on characterising the physical properties of the individual systems and, from those, the properties of the underlying populations.
 For selected systems, it may also be possible to use the gravitational-wave data to test specific predictions of general relativity.

 Tackling the global analysis challenge of the Laser Interferometer Space Antenna